gabdumal/flakes/README.md

 sudo nano configuration.nix
 ```

-If you are using NixOS, you can add the following to your `configuration.nix`, ate the end, before the last `}`:
+If you are using NixOS, you can add the following to your `configuration.nix`, at the end, before the last `}`:

 ```nix
 nix.settings.experimental-features = [ "nix-command" "flakes" ];